Security deposit: United States

 If a landlord wrongfully withholds a tenant's security deposit, the tenant may be entitled to additional damages beyond the amount of the security deposit.
 These may include statutory damages for violation of a local statute on consumer collection practices, damages that may be two or three times the amount of the deposit (in some states, such as California), consequential (resulting) damages, interest, and in more rare instances punitive damages.

 In the United States, Washington, DC, Alaska, Illinois, and Wisconsin have notably more tenant-friendly legislation than states like Indiana or Michigan, for example.
 The cities of Madison, Wisconsin, and Chicago, Illinois, have substantially greater protection of tenants' security deposit rights than the surrounding areas.

 Studies have shown that landlords often improperly withhold security deposits after tenants move out, and often get away with it because it's too much trouble to fight.

-The recent changes to the condominium and cooperative laws in New York have created limits for the regulations behind security deposits.
+In June 2019, changes to the condominium and cooperative laws in New York created limits for the regulations behind security deposits.
 Cooperative boards can no longer charge more than one month of prepaid maintenance and another month's maintenance as a security deposit restricting the amount to be owed before moving in.

 In states which are more tenant-friendly, like Connecticut, the amount an owner can charge for a security deposit in any property is limited to the equivalent of two months' rent.
 This limit is reduced to one month's rent for tenants age 62 and over.

-Security deposits in England and Wales
+England and Wales

 In England and Wales, a security or rental deposit may be documented in a rent deposit deed, which is a separate agreement supplementary to a lease agreement.

-Security deposits in India
+India

 In metropolitan cities of India like Chennai, Bangalore, Mumbai or others, there is security deposit to be given upfront to the landlord before renting/leasing an apartment.
 This security deposit amount can range anywhere from 3– 11 months, depending upon city's norm.
 With rentals soaring high in metropolitan cities, this amount becomes exorbitant.

 Security deposits offer landlords a layer of financial protection against potential losses due to tenant-caused damages or unpaid rent.